Mesenteric ischaemia is caused by a lack of blood flow through the mesenteric vessels supplying the intestines

-A key risk factor is atrial fibrillation, where an embolus forms in the right atria, then mobilises down the aorta to the superior mesenteric artery, where it becomes stuck and cuts off the blood supply.
+A key risk factor is atrial fibrillation, where a thrombus forms in the right atria, then mobilises (thromboembolism) down the aorta to the superior mesenteric artery, where it becomes stuck and cuts off the blood supply.

 Acute mesenteric ischaemia presents with acute, non-specific abdominal pain.
 The pain is disproportionate to the examination findings.
 Patients can go on to develop shock, peritonitis and sepsis.